 On this page

 1. Find out which waste to separateWhat you must separate depends on your situation.
 The acreage of your company and the amount of waste you produce, for instance.
-Use the Afvalwijzer voor bedrijven (Company waste tool, in Dutch) to find out which rules apply to your situation, and which types of waste you must separate according to the Directorate-General for Public Works and Water Management (Rijkswaterstaat, RWS).
+Use the Company waste separation tool to find out which rules apply to your situation, and which types of waste you must separate according to the Directorate-General for Public Works and Water Management (Rijkswaterstaat, RWS).

 2. Decide whether you want to separate more waste than requiredThe Company waste tool tells you which types of waste you are required to separate by law.
 You may want to separate more waste.
 Potential reasons are:

 - You can save money.
 If you have a lot of one type of waste, it may be cheaper to have it collected separately.
 To give an example: computer or office paper are worth more than regular paper and cardboard.

 - You want to contribute to a healthier environment.
 If you separate waste, the materials can be recycled.

 Why separate waste?Residual waste product scan be reused.
 Worldwide, the supply of raw materials for producing products is decreasing.
 By 2050, the Netherlands wants to use fewer ‘fresh’ raw materials, and reuse all waste.
 You contribute to this move toward a circular economy (Rijksoverheid, in Dutch) by separating your waste.

 3. Find waste partnersYou may be able to save money if you sign a waste collection contract together with other entrepreneurs.
 Together, you will have more waste.
 You can share your waste costs: